stuartcrobinson/replacer/README.md

 # how i use it

-in a node project i'm working on, i add this to my project to download the entire `replacer/` dir into my project when i `npm install`, and then run
+in a node project i'm working on, i add this to my project to download the entire `replacer/` dir into my project when i `npm install`:

+{
+  "name": "your-project",
+  "version": "1.0.0",
+  "scripts": {
+    "postinstall": "npm run download-replacer-folder",
+    "download-folder": "npx degit stuartcrobinson/replacer/replacer replacer", }
+}

+and then run

 ```
 <repo> $ python replacer/replacer.py